5 ways to manage (and reduce) your customer service queues

-However, according to our own Customer Service Benchmark report, we found that 66% of companies (163 from 250) do not acknowledge or inform the customer that an email has been received.
+However, according to our own Customer Service Benchmark report, we found that 90% of companies (of 1,000) do not acknowledge or inform the customer that an email has been received.

 That’s a pity, because if you can reply to the customers’ requests within a few minutes, you can expect that customers are more patient and are happier to wait for a more complete reply.